 - last name

-- information on ownership structure and senior management
+- information on ownership structure

 For the verification of legal entities, obliged entities can:

 - collect the customer’s articles of incorporation and articles of association

 - check the information against data from the Danish Tax Agency (SKAT)

 - look up the customer’s information in the Danish Central Business Register (CVR)